top of page

 The noun 'equanimity' has its roots in Latin, where it originates from the word 'aequanimitas.'
 This Latin term is a combination of 'aequus,' meaning 'equal' or 'even,' and 'animus,' which translates to 'mind' or 'spirit.'
 Therefore, 'aequanimitas' denotes a state of having an even or equal mind or spirit.
 Over time, this concept evolved into the modern usage of 'equanimity,' referring to mental calmness, composure, and balance, particularly in the face of challenging or stressful circumstances.
 The etymology of 'equanimity' underscores its essence – maintaining a balanced and composed state of mind, regardless of external pressures or emotional turmoil.

-Quiz: Find the meaning of equanimity
+Find the correct meaning of the noun equanimity:

 Try Again!